em2898.epiquest.co.uk

 Strong and Weak T-epitopes

+The Scheme on the left demonstrates that the stronger the binding of the TCR to the peptide (in the context of MHC), the stronger the stimulation of the respective clone.
 The scheme is presented after: El Shikh, M.E.M., El Sayed, R.M., Sukumar, S., Szakal, A.K., Tew, J.G., 2010.
 Activation of B cells by antigens on follicular dendritic cells.
 Trends Immunol 31, 205–211. https://doi.org/10.1016/j.it.2010.03.002

 The Algorithm

-In other words, the Matrix defines the relative value of amino acid in sequence on the basis of close and distant neighbors.
-It was developed experimentally by analysis of the context for over 10.000 amino acids in known epitopes (strong, low and non-immunogenic).
+The algorithm calculates the value of an individual amino acid based on its context using a matrix of values.
+This matrix determines the relative importance of each amino acid in the sequence by considering its close and distant neighbors.
+It was developed experimentally through the analysis of the context for over 10,000 amino acids in known epitopes, including those that are strong, weak, and non-immunogenic.

 The software analyzes the linear protein sequence and calculates the probability of an amino acid at a given position in the sequence, depending on the context, to be involved into high affinity (immuno-dominant) CTL epitope depending on its context.